mordents/CFG_Final_Exam/theory.md

 a.
 Definition.
 Unsupervised learning is a type of machine learning (ML) algorithm which does not rely on labelled data.
-Instead, unsupervised learning infers a structure from unlabelled data and then classifies items according to that structure
+Instead, unsupervised learning infers a structure from unlabelled data and then classifies items according to that structure e.g. it may put customers who bought baby formula and nappies in one group (parents)
 #### b.
 When is it used?
-Unsupervised learning is used when you don't have any labelled data
+Unsupervised learning is used when you don't have any labelled data or in semi supervised learning (some labelled data, majority unlabelled data)
 #### c.
 What is a possible real-world application of unsupervised learning?
 Unsupervised learning is used in customer suggestions on Amazon "Customers like you bought"
 #### d.
 What are its main limitations?
 7.5 points